vfarcic/devops24/manuscript/08-jenkins-cd.md

 The real difference is in the `post` section of the stage.
 It contains an `always` block that guarantees that the steps inside it will execute no matter the outcome of the steps in this stage.
 In our case, the `post` section has only one step that invokes that `k8sDeleteBeta` library which deletes the installation of the release under test.

 As you can see, the `func-test` stage we just explored is functionally the same as the one we used in the previous chapter when we defined the continuous deployment pipeline.
-However, I'd argue that the `post` section available in Declarative Pipeline is much more elegant and easier to understand than `try/catch/finally` block we used inside the Scripted Pipeline.
-That would be even more evident if we'd use a more complex type of `post` criteria.
+However, I'd argue that the `post` section available in Declarative Pipeline is much more elegant and easier to understand than `try/catch/finally` blocks we used inside the Scripted Pipeline.
+That would be even more evident if we'd use a more complex type of `post` criteria, but we don't have a good use-case for them.

 Its time to move into the next stage.